Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Maximum matrix dimensions per kernel
 ------------------------------------

-The maximum memory accessible by an AIE kernel is 32 kB x 4 for AIE.
+The maximum memory accessible by an AI Engine kernel is 32 kB x 4 for AIE.
 The maximum matrix dimensions per kernel is limited by the memory requirements and how much memory is available.
 A matrix_mult design needs to allocate memory for the following:

 * Window Size A: Input matrix A of size ``(TP_DIM_A / TP_SSR) x (TP_DIM_AB / TP_CASC_LEN) x sizeof(TT_DATA_A)``.